Easy DIY to Age New Clay Pots: Vintage Terra Cotta Pots

 Optional Step

-If you want to ensure that your pots will stay looking like they do right now, you can spray a light coat of clear mat sealer over them.
-I want mine to continue to age, so I just let nature take over from this point.
+If you want to ensure that your pots will stay looking like they do right now, you can spray a light coat of clear matte sealer over them.
+I like for mine to continue to age, so I just let nature take over from this point.

 This is the look I desire for my pots.